 If you love the look of layered gelatin, here is a delicious treat for Valentine’s Day.
 Red, white, and pink gelatin in glasses or shapes is a light dessert that’s perfect for the day of love.

-See how to make this Valentine’s Day layered Jello recipe quickly, easily, and even if you don’t have dessert cups.
+See how to make this Valentine’s Day layered Jelly recipe quickly, easily, and even if you don’t have dessert cups.

-There’s something so satisfying about dipping into layered Jello desserts.
+There’s something so satisfying about dipping into layered gelatin desserts.
 Yes, it takes a little time to layer everything nicely, but the end result makes it worth it, in my opinion.